 Before explaining why this is important, here is a reminder of the DOFIS model:

-As was shown in a previous post, the near and far depths of field, ie relative to the in-focus object plane, are dependent on the exit pupil location.
-Also, the hyperfocal distance is measured from the exit pupil plane.
-Finally, the FoV is also calculated from the exit pupil plane, and the pano, no-parallax, pivot point is also located there.
+As was shown in a previous post, the near and far depths of field, ie relative to the in-focus object plane, are dependent on the pupil magnification.
+Also, the pupil mag impacted, hyperfocal distance is measured from the entrance pupil plane.
+Finally, the FoV is also calculated from the entrance pupil plane, and the pano, no-parallax, pivot point is also located there.

-Clearly, knowing the location of the exit pupil is important to photographers, however, it is hardly ever stated by the lens manufacture.
-In fact, complicating things further, on many/most lenses, the position of the exit pupil, relative to the sensor, also changes with focus.
+Clearly, knowing the location of the pupils is important to photographers, however, these are hardly ever stated by the lens manufacture.
+In fact, complicating things further, on many/most lenses, the position of the pupils, relative to the sensor, also changes with focus, as do all tge other cardinal points.

 Most/all depth of field calculators ignore the pupil magnification, ie assume it is 1, and 'just' state the hyperfocal distance from the front principal of an assumed thin lens.
 This, to be fair, is OK for a lot of photography, eg landscapes etc; but fails when it comes to macro and pano photography, when knowing the pupil magnification becomes important.